core-wg/groupcomm-proxy/draft-ietf-core-groupcomm-proxy.md

 ## Response Processing at the Proxy ## {#sec-cross-proxies-proxy-resp}

-Upon receiving a CoAP response matching with the group request before the amount of time T' > 0 has elapsed, the proxy includes the Reply-To Option in the response, as per step 1 of {{ssec-resp-proc-proxy-steps}}.
+Upon receiving a CoAP response matching with the group request before the amount of time T' > 0 has elapsed, the proxy includes the Reply-From Option in the response, as per step 1 of {{ssec-resp-proc-proxy-steps}}.
 Then, the proxy translates the CoAP response to an HTTP response, as per {{Section 10.1 of RFC7252}} and {{RFC8075}}, as well as {{Section 11.2 of RFC8613}} if Group OSCORE is used end-to-end between the client and servers.
-The additional rules for CoAP messages specifying the Reply-To Option are defined in {{sec-reply-to-header}}.
+The additional rules for CoAP messages specifying the Reply-From Option are defined in {{sec-reply-from-header}}.

 After that, the proxy stores the resulting HTTP response until the timeout with original value T' > 0 expires.
 If, before then, the proxy receives another response to the same group request from the same CoAP server, the proxy performs the steps above, and stores the resulting HTTP response by superseding the currently stored one from that server.